truward/brikar-client-cli/README.md

-# brikar-client-cli
+# Brikar Client CLI

-Brikar support for CLI applications written in Javascript/NodeJS
+Utility library that provides backbone functionality for calling brikar services from applications written in Javascript/NodeJS.